Practical Guide for SMEs to Access Finance Using Intellectual Property Rights

-Furthermore, a general overview of the guide provides not only a summary of the guide, but also a toolbox with practical information for Belgian SMEs to improve the management of their intellectual property strategy.
-This overview is available in French, Dutch and English.
+In addition, the general overview provides not only a summary of the guide but also a toolkit with practical and easy-to-use information for Belgian SMEs, to help them better manage their IP strategy.